rafaelbmateus/postgres-go/README.md

 A basic Golang project using postgres and pgadmin with docker compose.

+The goal of the project and have a stable connection to the database and have migrations automatically.

 ## Getting started
 To build all containers, run:
 ```bash
 make build
 ```

-This command will raise the containers.
+This command will raise the containers and the migrations will happen.

 To access the pgadmin, open it in your browser: http://localhost:16543